ad1tyaaa/100days/round-1.md

 **Progress :** Completed Pointer-to-Pointer (Double Pointer), and solved a lot of MCQ-type problems.

-**Final THoughts :** I 3rd lecture, and all of Pointers with it.
+**Final THoughts :** I did 3rd lecture, and all of Pointers with it.
 Next is Dynamic Memort Allocation.

 ## day 40 : 12 November 2023